Frankuss/RepData_PeerAssessment1/PA1_template.md

 db_complete$steps = as.integer(db_complete$steps)
 ```

-Making an histogram showing in how many days the subject reached different levels of steps after having substituted the NAs in the steps variable:
+Making the histogram of the total number of steps taken each day after having substituted the NAs in the steps variable:

 ```r